NJ Woman's Long-Ago Disappearance Leads To Arrest In Long Island Serial Killings

 Heuermann, who was due in court in Riverhead, NY, that afternoon, founded and owns RH Consultants and Associates, an architectural firm that services, among others, American Airlines and Catholic Charities, according to its website.

-He reportedly lives in a dilapidated home about 40 miles east of Manhattan, across a bay from where some of the remains were found.
+Authorities reportedly seized him at his dilapidated home, about 40 miles east of Manhattan, across a bay from where some of the remains were found.